openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

 the QoS policy we are granting access to.

-Project ``a6bf6cfbcd1f4e32a57d2138b6bd41d1`` will now be able to see the QoS policy when running :command:`qos-policy-list` and :command:`qos-policy-show` and will also be able to bind it to its ports or networks.
+Project ``a6bf6cfbcd1f4e32a57d2138b6bd41d1`` will now be able to see the QoS policy when running :command:`neutron qos-policy-list` and :command:`neutron qos-policy-show` and will also be able to bind it to its ports or networks.
 No other users (other than admins and the owner) will be able to see the QoS policy.

-To remove access for that project, delete the RBAC policy that allows it using the :command:`rbac-delete` command:
+To remove access for that project, delete the RBAC policy that allows it using the :command:`neutron rbac-delete` command:

 .. code-block:: console